Sign In | View Cart | | Help |

 Fee: $0.00

-Join Paul Selvaggio, the conservation photographer for the Pittsburgh Zoo & Aquarium, as he shares some of his favorite photos, experiences, and stories captured over the past three and a half decades.
+Join Paul Selvaggio, the former conservation photographer for the Pittsburgh Zoo & Aquarium, as he shares some of his favorite photos, experiences, and stories captured over the past three and a half decades.
 Paul's photographs have helped to tell and celebrate the incredible stories of the Zoo.
-Additionally, Paul, with his dynamic photography and often humorous delivery, will also share some local and international experiences of the Zoo’s conservation efforts and his assignments.
+Additionally, Paul, with his dynamic photography and often humorous delivery, will also share some local and international experiences of the Zoo’s conservation efforts and his former assignments.

 Paul Selvaggio served as the Zoo's creative director, their first graphic designer, and as the Zoo’s volunteer photographer for over 3 decades and built the Zoo’s award-winning Creative Services Department.
 In 2021, Paul took on a new role as the Zoo’s first conservation photographer.
 He now dedicates his time supporting the Zoo’s mission with his photography and videography both locally, nationally, and internationally.